vmware-samples/euc-samples/macOS-Samples/3rd-Party_Software_Guidance/Mozilla Firefox/README.md

 To deploy with VMware Workspace ONE UEM, add FireFox as an internal application and then customize the mobileconfig to your liking by using the following template:

-The contents of the json should look similar to this (modify or remove items as needed):
+The contents of the XML should look similar to this (modify or remove items as needed):

 ```XML
 <dict>